 - What qualifications and experience do the course tutors have?

 - What is the structure of the course?
 Find out how many contact hours to expect (time spent face to face with tutors and fellow students) and check the arrangements for teaching practice.

 - What support does the course provider offer in finding a TEFL job on completion of the course?
 What links do they have with employers?
 What percentage of past students have found TEFL jobs, and with which employers?

 - How does the course provider accept payment for places?

 - What are the facilities like?
 If you are going to take a residential course, what accommodation is offered, and is it free or subsidised?

 Although it’s possible to find jobs teaching EFL without any experience or qualifications, most language schools require a degree (in any subject) and a TEFL certificate such as the Cambridge CELTA or Trinity College London CertTESOL.

 Most TEFL contracts are fixed term and last between nine months and two years.
-It’s well worth making sure you know what to expect before you start:
+When you’re able to travel again, it’s well worth making sure you know what to expect before you head off:

 - Find out as much as possible about the country you’re going to be teaching in.